benmltu/JES/README.md

 - SciPy 1.7.3
 - NumPy 1.21.2

 In the notebooks folder I have demonstrated how to use the main methods included in this repository.
-If you want to discuss more about the code presented here feel free to raise a discussion or to e-mail me [...].
+If you want to discuss more about the code presented here feel free to raise a discussion or to e-mail me ben.tu16@imperial.ac.uk.

 ### Additional notes

 - The acquisition functions should be able to handle inequality constraints.
 To utilize the functionality, one would have to implement a constrained multi-objective solver, which returns an approximation to the _feasible_ Pareto set and front.
-Disclaimer: I have not tested this functionality, but I reckon it should work for the JES and MES acquisition function because the constraints only appear when computing the box-decompositions.
+Disclaimer: I have not tested this functionality, but it should work for the JES and MES acquisition function because the constraints only appear when computing the box-decompositions.
 The PES acquisition function might cause some issues because it relies on additional hardcoded calculations that I checked with pen and paper, but not numerically.

 - The PES acquisition function is approximated using expectation propagation.
 The automatic gradients inferred for the PES are questionable in practice because certain operations used in the procedure are not differentiable.
-Therefore, we chose to optimize this acquisition function using gradients approximated by finite differences.
+Therefore, we suggest that this acquisition function should be optimized using gradients approximated by finite differences.